ruthtech/ruthlee/README.md

 ### Prerequisites
 A browser.
 Chrome was used for testing.

-### Installing
-1. Go to https://github.com/ruthtech/ruthtechportfolio and click on the "Clone or Download" button.
-2. Choose "Download ZIP".
-3. Unzip into a directory.
-If you're on Windows, open File Explorer and navigate to the download directory.
-Select the ZIP file, right click, and choose "Extract All".
-Accept the default location.
-4. Once the file is unzipped, navigate to ruthtechportfolio-master.
-Type "npm run build" and then "npm start".
-React will launch your browser on the local server.

 ## Running the tests
 No automated test suite has been created, but you can check Google Chrome's Developer Tools to see if there are any errors.